Dbquity/OneDriveSharing/README.md

 Previously, this anonymous access (i.e. without a bearer access token) to the share did work.

-Access is also denied, if I try to access the shared item when logged in to another OneDrive account.
+Access is also denied if I try to access the shared item when logged in to another OneDrive account.